eliaskim1748/Data-Cleaning-and-Analysis-of-Pittsburgh-s-Revenue-and-Expenses/README.md

 # Data Cleaning and Analysis of Pittsburgh's Revenues and Expenses
 ## About

-I conducted data cleaning and exploratory data analysis on Pittsburgh's revenues and expenses to improve the accuracy of the financial data and gain meaningful insights.
-By correcting errors and inconsistencies, I ensured that the data reflects the city's true financial situation.
-The analysis helped identify key trends and patterns, which are essential for understanding financial performance and guiding resource allocation.
-This work supports more informed decision-making and better financial management for the city.
+In managing Pittsburgh’s finances, accurate and clear data is essential for making informed decisions.
+To address this, I cleaned and analyzed the city’s revenue and expense data.
+Overall, I was able to improve data reliability and reveal key trends, helping to better understand financial performance.
+By refining the data and identifying important patterns, I aimed to support more effective resource allocation and strategic planning for better financial outcomes.

 Source: https://catalog.data.gov/dataset/city-revenues-and-expenses